-Туре Eligibility Eligible for provider-led services.
-Early School Leaver Note: Early School Leavers unable to access Transition to Work will be Referred by Services Australia to a Workforce Australia Employment Services Provider.
-JobSeeker Payment Eligible for provider-led or Online Full Services (JSCI will determine).
-Mature-aged (aged 55 Eligible for provider-led or Online Full Services (JSCI will determine). years and over) Note: Mature-aged Participants who are fully meeting their part-time Mutual Obligation Requirements or are currently subject to a Services Australia granted Exemption may voluntarily elect to participate in provider-led services.
+Eligibility Eligible for provider-led services.
+Note: Early School Leavers unable to access Transition to Work will be Referred by Services Australia to a Workforce Australia Employment Services Provider.
 Eligible for provider-led or Online Full Services (JSCI will determine).
-Newly arrived refugee Note: Newly arrived refugees may voluntarily participate in provider-led or Online Full Services for 12 months after they have started on Income Support.
+Eligible for provider-led or Online Full Services (JSCI will determine).
+Note: Mature-aged Participants who are fully meeting their part-time Mutual Obligation Requirements or are currently subject to a Services Australia granted Exemption may voluntarily elect to participate in provider-led services.
+Eligible for provider-led or Online Full Services (JSCI will determine).
+Note: Newly arrived refugees may voluntarily participate in provider-led or Online Full Services for 12 months after they have started on Income Support.
 Standard eligibility and Mutual Obligation rules apply after the end of this period.
-Not in receipt of Income Support Not eligible for provider-led or Online Full Services unless eligible for Direct Registration (including Transition to Work).
-Other Income Support payment without participation requirements Not eligible for provider-led or Online Full Services.
-Principal Carer Parents Parent Principal Carer Parents who are not fully meeting their requirements through part-time paid employment or study may be Referred to provider-led or Online Full Services (JSCI will determine).
+Not eligible for provider-led or Online Full Services unless eligible for Direct Registration (including Transition to Work).
+Not eligible for provider-led or Online Full Services.
+Principal Carer Parents Principal Carer Parents who are not fully meeting their requirements through part-time paid employment or study may be Referred to provider-led or Online Full Services (JSCI will determine).
 Parenting Payment recipients with participation requirements